plieskovsky/tiktok-hashtag-scrape/readme.md

 It currently downloads videos to fulfill 10 minutes of video.
 The sum of downloaded video durations is saved to a `<path-arg>videos/current_duration.txt` file.
 In order to download again after hitting the 10 minutes the content of this file has to be overwritten to `0`.

+In case the download return `403` HTTP code the info is logged and file download skipped.
+TikTok uses 403 to prevent private video downloads.